Alfresco/docs-alfresco/content-services/latest/tutorial/sso/saml.md

 ## Step 2: Configure LDAP synchronization

-An LDAP directory needs to be synchronized with the Identity Service, Alfresco Content Services (ACS) and Alfresco Process Services (APS).
-The following steps detail the synchronization with the Identity Service, whilst the configuration to ACS and APS is covered in later steps.
+An LDAP directory needs to be synchronized with the Keycloak, Alfresco Content Services (ACS) and Alfresco Process Services (APS).
+The following steps detail the synchronization with the Keycloak, whilst the configuration to ACS and APS is covered in later steps.

-1. Sign in to the administrator console of the Identity Service as an administrator.
-The URL of the Identity Service administrator console is `https://ids.example.com/auth/admin`.
+1. Sign into the master realm Keycloak Administration Console (Keycloak Admin Console) using the credentials created on your first sign in.
-2. Select **User Federation** and **Add provider...** then choose **ldap**.
+2. Select **User Federation** and **Add Ldap providers**.
 3. Choosing a **Vendor** will auto-populate many of the fields.
 4. Enter the **Connection URL** for the LDAP instance in the format:
     * `ldap//ldap.example.com:389` or